donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/mount-network-drive.rst

 .. note::
     :mode: warning

     Although it's technically possible, mounting WebDAV as network drive on Windows is known to be unstable and sometimes problematic.
+    For more information on these problems read :ref:`here <Windows-known-issues/windows-known-issues.rst>`.
-It is suggested to use other WebDAV client (such as :ref:`cyberduck <cyberduck>` or :ref:`YodaDrive <YodaDrive>`) to transfer data on Windows.
+    It is suggested to use other WebDAV client (such as :ref:`cyberduck <cyberduck>` or :ref:`YodaDrive <YodaDrive.rst>`) to transfer data on Windows.

 Open File explorer, right-click on "Network", and click "map network drive".
 Then click "connect to a web site that you can use to store your documents and pictures" -> next -> choose custom network location -> next -> add network address ${repositoryWebdavUrl}.